hunglvosu/hunglvosu.github.io/_pages/about.md

 ## News

+ - **[May 2021]** Our paper "Can’t See The Forest for the Trees: Navigating Metric Spaces by Bounded Hop-Diameter Spanners" is accepted to [PODC 2022](https://www.podc.org).

  - **[March 2021]** I will be a PC member of STOC 2023.
 I'm looking forward to reading your papers!

  - **[March 2021]** Our paper "Greedy Spanners in Euclidean Spaces Admit Sublinear Separators" is invited to the special issue of ACM Transactions on Algorithms (TALG) devoted to top papers in SODA 2022.